 The table below defines various 'threads' through the programme.
 These 'threads' reflect the integration of leadership and employability throughout the programme.
-Additionally, the required core curriculum: social, cognitive, biological, developmental psychology, research methods, individual differences and conceptual and historical issues in psychology.
-Examples of topics studied within these core curriculum threads are taken from the QAA (2019) Psychology Benchmark statements and BPS (2017) Supplementary guidance for research and research methods on Society accredited undergraduate and conversion programmes.
+Additionally, these 'threads' reflect the core curriculum: social, cognitive, biological, developmental psychology, research methods, individual differences and conceptual and historical issues in psychology.
+Examples of topics studied within these threads are taken from the QAA (2019) Psychology Benchmark statements and BPS (2017) Supplementary guidance for research and research methods on Society accredited undergraduate and conversion programmes.

 Leadership (L) Leadership, both formal and informal, is embedded throughout the programme.
 From the outset students are supported in understanding leadership, its impact and value and how they position themselves as leaders.
 Throughout the programme students are given opportunities to lead, be lead and reflect on their own and others skills and leadership in order to develop their own leadership Our students are the leaders of the future, and therefore the staff team support the students in interrogating leadership values, principles and practice, to create change, to work for social justice and to commit towards a more sustainable future.
 Employability (Emp) Student have opportunities throughout the teaching, learning and assessment environment to develop their skills for the modern workplace.
-Social psychology (Soc) for example social cognition, attribution, attitudes, group processes and intergroup relations, culture, close relationships, social constructionism, self and identity, and leadership Cognitive psychology (Cog) for example attention, perception, learning, memory, 0 thinking, problem-solving, decision-making, metacognition, language, consciousness and cognitive neuropsychology.
+These opportunities range from needs analysis of case studies, to practical activities within class such as delivery of tests for assessment of cognition, to leading their own research projects independently and in groups, to participation in leading/working within staff led research projects and psychological interventions to participation in a workplace placement.
+Social psychology (Soc) for example social cognition, attribution, attitudes, group processes and intergroup relations, culture, close relationships, social constructionism, self and identity, and leadership Cognitive psychology (Cog) for example attention, perception, learning, memory, thinking, problem-solving, decision-making, metacognition, language, consciousness and cognitive neuropsychology.
 Developmental psychology (Dev) for example typical and atypical development across the life-span, including childhood, adolescence and aging, attachment, social relations, cognitive and language development and cultural development.

 Biological psychology (Bio) for example biological bases of human and non-human animal behaviour, hormones and behaviour, behavioural genetics, neuroscience, typical and atypical neuropsychology, comparative and evolutionary psychology Individual differences (ID) for example personality, psychometrics, intelligence, cognitive style, emotion, motivation, mood, positive psychology, physical and mental health (including social, biological and cognitive processes), and diversity.
-Research Methods (RM) For example ethics, research design, data collection, data preparation, analysis and dissemination Contextual and historical issues (CHIP) sues Ethical, conceptual, cultural and historical aspects of psychology
+Research Methods (RM) For example ethics, research design, data collection, data preparation, analysis and dissemination Contextual and historical issues (CHIP) Ethical, conceptual, cultural and historical aspects of psychology